 Associate Professor of Music

-James DeCorsey, horn, joined the faculty of the Lawrence Conservatory in 1990.
+James DeCorsey, horn, joined the faculty of the Lawrence Conservatory in 1990, and is on a terminal sabbatical for the 2018-2019 school year.
 A native of California, he earned his Bachelor of Arts degree in English Literature from Stanford University, and later became the first horn player to receive a Doctor of Musical Arts degree from Yale University.
 Among Mr. DeCorsey's many teachers and mentors, Wendell Hoss, A. David Krehbiel, Anthony Halstead, Paul Ingraham, Arnold Jacobs, and Carmine Caruso have been particularly influential.